 - Strategies for inviting students’ experiences and expertise into their writing projects

-- A topic of your choosing related to how you teach writing in your course(s)
+- Any topic related to how you teach (or hope to teach) writing

-- Brainstorming for a new (or new to you) writing intensive course plan (please note that faculty seeking more robust support might consider signing up for the Writing in the Disciplines Faculty Seminar, but a first session through a pedagogy consultation can help you get started with your idea)
+- Brainstorming for a new (or new to you) writing intensive course plan.
+Faculty designing a new course proposal may want to take part in the Writing in the Disciplines Faculty Seminar, but a first session through a pedagogy consultation can help you get started)

 These conversations will work best if you have one element you want to discuss (e.g. an assignment sequence, activity, etc.) or a specific question (e.g. "how do I improve peer review?") to focus the session.
 Multiple sessions may be necessary if you would like to discuss multiple topics.